DarknessBuddha/ClemsonRegistrationBot/README.md

 Automatically adds all planned classes immediately at specified time

 ## Note!
-The registration site on iroar has updated.
+The registration page on iroar has updated.
 The add all button has been removed.
 As of now, this program needs to be updated.

 ## Requirements
 Python </br>